Best Time to Travel/Climate

 Dress is generally informal.
 Swimwear and very skimpy clothing should be confined to the beach resorts.
 For safaris, "natural " colours should be worn in preference to light/bright colours.
 In the uplands, especially in the winter (April-September), it can be cold in the evening and sweaters may be needed.
 It can be very cold on morning or night safari drives.

 Malawi’s unit of currency is the kwacha (abbreviated to MK internationally; K locally).
 The kwacha divides into 100 tambala.
 Practically speaking, only the kwacha is used.
 Banks in the towns are open weekdays from 0800 to 1300.
 Mobile banks operate along the lakeshore and in more remote areas (check days/times locally).
 Travellers Cheques or foreign (hard) currency notes are widely accepted.
-If using dollars to pay for your tours and accommodation, try to avoid taking $1 or $5 dollar notes as these may not be accepted as most Malawi banks will not exchange such low denominations.
+If using dollars to pay for your tours and accommodation, please be aware that $1 bills will not be accepted or exchanged; the minimum domination able to be changed is $5.
 Avoid black market currency traders.
 There is no limit to the amount of foreign currency imported but it must be declared and accounted for on departure.
 Only MK3000 of local currency may be exported.
 There are 24-hour ATMs in Lilongwe, Blantyre and Mzuzu.
 Only local currency is dispensed and that is limited to approximately the equivalent (depending on exchange rates) of GB£85, Euro110; US$140 in any period of twenty-four hours.